awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

 ## Connecting to a DB instance<a name="UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken.Connect"></a>

-The following code example shows how to generate an authentication token, and then use it to connect to an instance running MySQL\.
+The following code example shows how to generate an authentication token, and then use it to connect to an instance running MariaDB or MySQL\.

 To run this code example, you need the [AWS SDK for Java](http://aws.amazon.com/sdk-for-java/), found on the AWS site\.
 In addition, you need the following:
 + MySQL Connector/J\.
 This code example was tested with `mysql-connector-java-5.1.33-bin.jar`\.